zanata/zanata.github.io/_posts/2001-02-02-cli-configuration.md

 These steps should be repeated for each project-version before using any {{ site.cli_client_name }} commands for the project-version.

+You can customize `zanata.xml` with command hooks so that other tools will automatically run before or after Zanata commands.
+Read about command hooks at the [command hook page on the wiki](https://github.com/zanata/zanata-server/wiki/Client-Command-Hooks).

 ---

 [Old instructions](https://github.com/zanata/zanata-server/wiki/Client-Configuration)